Siraitia grosvenorii

-Siraitia grosvenorii, also known as monkfruit or luohan guo, is a herbaceous perennial vine of the gourd family, Cucurbitaceae.
+Siraitia grosvenorii, also known as monkfruit, luo han guo (羅漢果 (luóhàn guǒ)), or Swingle fruit, is a herbaceous perennial vine of the gourd family, Cucurbitaceae.
 It is native to southern China.
-The plant is cultivated for its fruit extract, called mogrosides, which creates a sweetness sensation 250 times stronger than sucrose.
-Mogroside extract has been used as a low-calorie sweetener for drinks and in traditional Chinese medicine.
+The plant is cultivated for its fruit extract containing mogrosides.
+Mogroside extract has been used as a low-calorie sugar substitute for drinks and in traditional Chinese medicine.
+One mogroside, mogroside V, creates a sweetness sensation 250 times stronger than sucrose.